Vision and Mission

 Unique capabilities needed to address our grand challenge

 • Pushing the high-resolution frontier of Earth system modeling.
-E3SM will remove the computational barriers to production-scale, high-resolution Earth system predictions through a combination of strategic model development and computational advances targeting exascale computers and beyond.
+E3SM will remove the computational barriers to production-scale, high-resolution Earth system simulations and projections through a combination of strategic model development and computational advances targeting exascale computers and beyond.
 Although other modeling centers have similar science objectives, E3SM uniquely integrates model development with leading-edge computational advances for a sustainable path toward ultra-high-resolution modeling with throughput for coupled Earth system simulations.

 “to integrate the talent and assets from multiple National Laboratories (to construct) a DOE- Earth System Model (ESM) … at ultra-high resolution (eddy-resolving in the ocean and at the hydrostatic limit in the atmosphere), and able to run efficiently on DOE Leadership Class Facility computers.”